What is Peritoneal Dialysis?

 During peritoneal dialysis, a sterile solution containing minerals and glucose is introduced into your abdomen through a catheter.
 The peritoneal membrane acts as a filter, allowing waste products and excess fluid to pass from your blood into the dialysate.
 After a period of time, the used dialysate along with the waste products and excess fluid is drained from your abdomen, completing one cycle of peritoneal dialysis.

-Peritoneal dialysis (PD) is chosen by many individuals as their preferred method of kidney replacement therapy due to its lifestyle flexibility, fewer dietary restrictions compared to hemodialysis, and potential preservation of residual kidney function.
+Peritoneal dialysis is chosen by many individuals as their preferred method of kidney replacement therapy due to its lifestyle flexibility, fewer dietary restrictions compared to hemodialysis, and potential preservation of residual kidney function.
 PD also eliminates the need for vascular access, reducing the risk of associated complications like infections and clotting.
-Its continuous therapy nature may be advantageous for patients who cannot tolerate the fluid and electrolyte fluctuations of intermittent hemodialysis.

 Furthermore, PD allows patients to take an active role in managing their treatment, fostering a sense of empowerment and independence.
 This modality may be particularly suitable for patients with limited vascular access options or a history of vascular access complications.
-Ultimately, the decision to choose PD over other dialysis options is influenced by individual patient factors, preferences, and lifestyle considerations, and should be made in consultation with healthcare providers.
+The decision to choose PD over other dialysis options should always be made in consultation with healthcare providers.